Why So Serious, House?

 Is it Worth It?

 Maybe.
-Time is the real critic of Asylum.
+Asylum hasn’t aged horribly, but it has aged.
 Batman’s fear of becoming a villain, of going mad, is something we’ve seen done by many writers and artists in many different ways.
 In 1989, this was perhaps fresh.
 It’s difficult not to compare this type of story to all the comics, tv, and movies that have come since and played upon this theme to greater effect.
 But even read in context, ignoring the fact this Batman story is almost thirty years old, Morrison is still a bit clunky here.
 The concept is fun, and allows for a different type of exploration and confrontation between Batman and his rogues, but Batman’s insecurity is so surface-level, so blunt, that immersion dissolves into thesis project.
 Asylum is “literary,” but the best works of literature work on multiple levels.
 Story and characters one one side, themes, symbolism, allegory, etc. on the other.
 Asylum functions fully on the latter end up the spectrum, while coming up short on the former.

 There’s a great story lurking in Asylum, and its one of those books that should be experienced at least once.
 Maybe twice if you’re looking to dissect it.
 Enjoyment really comes from expectations.
 If you go into this one for the reasons you typically read a Batman book, there’s a good chance you’ll be disappointed.
 Batman isn’t himself.
 Mckean’s work, while intriguing, does more to serve the tale Morrison’s telling than serve Batman.
 Which isn’t a bad thing, but is sometimes a distracting thing.